coaxial/hello/_posts/2022-10-31-dull-knives-and-technical-debt.md

 investment, paying for that code machine with _technical_ debt carries a subtle but sizeable difference.

-With code and technical debt is more like using the debt to buy a barely functional machine that regularly breaks down, making it more and more expensive to just keep running over time.
+Financing code with technical debt is more like using debt to buy a barely functional machine that regularly breaks down, making it more and more expensive to just keep running over time.
 This hardly qualifies as an
 investment: that kind of asset will have a very hard time delivering enough